meridian

 Before You Try This

-This meridian page is educational and not medical advice.
-It cannot assess abdominal pain, vomiting, digestion, shin symptoms, swelling, or whether pressure is suitable.
+This Stomach meridian page is educational self-care information and not medical advice.
+It cannot diagnose digestion problems, abdominal pain, vomiting, shin symptoms, swelling, or whether pressure is suitable.

 Ask qualified care for severe, persistent, worsening, unusual, abdominal, vomiting, dehydration, medication, pregnancy, child-related, chronic, or unclear concerns.